Vinod Mehra: Career

 Mehra made his debut as a child actor in the 1955 film Adl-e-Jehangir at the age of 10.
 He continued playing minor roles in films such as Raagini (1958) and Bewaqoof (1960), playing the younger version of the character played by Kishore Kumar.

 He started his film career as an adult in 1971 with Ek Thi Reeta, a smash hit based on the English play, A Girl Called Rita, along with Tanuja.
 He was one of finalists in the 1965 All India Talent Contest organised by United Producers and Filmfare from more than ten thousand contestants.
 He lost the contest to Rajesh Khanna and was the male runner-up of the contest.
 He was an executive with Goldfield Mercantile Company, until he was the runner-up in the contest.
 He joined the film industry after being spotted by Roop K. Shorey at Bombay’s Gaylord restaurant.

 This was followed by the film Parde Ke Peechey opposite debutant Yogeeta Bali followed by Elaan (with Rekha), Amar Prem (1971) and Lal Patthar, though it was only Shakti Samanta's Anuraag (1973) with Moushumi Chatterjee, which established him as an actor.
 He went on to appear in over 100 films in a career spanning over two decades.
 He played lead roles in his earlier films.
 Later he mostly acted in multi-starrers as a secondary lead or played strong supporting roles such as a brother, friend, uncle, father and police officer.
 He worked with all top actors like Sunil Dutt, Dharmendra, Sanjeev Kumar, Rajesh Khanna and Amitabh Bachchan.
 His frequent female co-stars included Rekha, Moushumi Chatterjee, Yogeeta Bali, Shabana Azmi and Bindiya Goswami.

-Some of his most prominent films include Nagin, Jaani Dushman, Ghar, Swarg Narak, Kartavya, Saajan Bina Suhagan, Jurmana, Ek Hi Raasta, Ye Kaisa Insaaf, Sweekar Kiya Maine and Khud-Daar.
+Some of his most prominent films include Nagin, Jaani Dushman, Ghar, Swarag Narak, Kartavya, Saajan Bina Suhagan, Jurmana, Ek Hi Raasta, Ye Kaisa Insaaf, Sweekar Kiya Maine and Khud-Daar.
 He received Filmfare Nominations as Best Supporting Actor for Anurodh (1977), Amar Deep (1979), and Bemisal (1982).
 He also played the leading role in a Punjabi film titled Maujaan Dubai Diyaan in 1985.

 He became producer and director with the film Gurudev in the late 1980s, starring Sridevi, Rishi Kapoor and Anil Kapoor in the lead roles.
 He died of a heart attack before the film was completed, at the age of 45 in October 1990.
 The film was released in 1993, after director Raj Sippy completed the film.
 Many of his delayed films were released after his death and dedicated to his memory such as Patthar Ke Phool (1991), Insaniyat (1994) and Aurat Aurat Aurat (1996).

 Mehra's daughter Soniya Mehra has also appeared in films and his son Rohan Mehra made his acting debut in Nikhil Advani's Baazaar in 2018.